 Due to the wide geographical disbursement of its activities globally, local staff are responsible for responding to complaints relating to operations in that country.
 While these individual offices must operate under the UN Charters and all Codes of Conduct, they have developed additional procedures in order to fulfil the objectives and principles of the policy including putting in place appropriate mechanisms for marginalised or vulnerable people (children, women, the elderly and persons with a mental or physical disability) to express complaints in a practical and safe manner.

-Lodging complaints locally in the country of origin can be done in a range of ways and decisions must be made as to what is most appropriate.
-UNHCR is committed to enhancing the mechanisms in place globally in the hope that everyone has access to a complaints and grievance procedure, that the complaints may be submitted either directly or confidentially, and that the procedures that need to be followed in lodging complaints should be made available to everyone in a language they understand.
+You may lodge complaints locally in the country of origin using the contact details at the bottom of the page.
+UNHCR is committed to enhancing the mechanisms in place globally in the hope that everyone has access to a complaints and grievance procedure.
+Complaints may be submitted either directly to the Donor Care Team or can be made anonymously.
+The procedure for lodging complaints should be made available to you in a language you understand.

 The Inspector General's Office (IGO) located in Geneva is responsible for the investigation of staff and service providers who do not observe or perform their functions in line with the highest standards of integrity, and fosters a culture of respect, transparency and accountability throughout the organisation as required by the UN Charter, Code of Conduct, rules, regulations and policies.

 Australia for UNHCR has a responsibility to ensure all complaints are dealt with in a professional and timely manner.
-When a complaint is received, every attempt should be made to resolve the complaint immediately where it is a straightforward matter.
+When a complaint is received, every attempt should be made to acknowledge and resolve the complaint promptly where it is a straightforward matter.

 To ensure that all complaints are managed effectively, whether received in person, by phone, email or mail, Australia for UNHCR’s Donor Care Team will be responsible for managing the complaints handling process, including liaising with the relevant staff to determine the appropriate response and escalate actions as required.
-The Donor Care Team have the measures in place to fulfil the objectives and principles of the policy including putting the appropriate mechanisms for marginalised or vulnerable people (children, women, the elderly and persons with a mental or physical disability) to express complaints in a practical and safe manner.
+The Donor Care Team have measures in place to fulfil the objectives and principles of the policy and have appropriate mechanisms for marginalised or vulnerable people (children, women, the elderly and persons with a mental or physical disability) to express complaints in a practical and safe manner.

-All staff members have a duty to report instances of misconduct and are required to cooperate unreservedly with any investigation.
-For other complainants, the allegation could be anonymous, however we encourage anyone making an allegation to provide as much information and evidence as possible.
-This is because it is difficult to investigate and follow-up such complaints.
-However, in the event that an anonymous complaint is received we will note the issues raised and, where appropriate, try and investigate and resolve them appropriately.
+We encourage anyone making an allegation to provide as much information and evidence as possible to support their allegation, especially when reporting anonymously.
+This is because it is difficult to investigate and follow-up anonymous complaints.
+However, in the event that an anonymous complaint is received we will note the issues raised and, where appropriate, try to investigate and resolve them appropriately.

 If possible, please provide the following information when making a complaint, providing feedback or reporting misconduct: